 In case of a severe weather disaster, my village’s fire department has a back-up generator used for power, mutual-aid agreements with surrounding communities, plans to distribute fire apparatus around the village, and the practice of activating members to stand by at the station.

 If our community’s roads, power lines, homes and commercial structures are badly damaged by severe weather, the department is ready to assist with clearing debris and making our community safe for its citizens.
 All this planning is contingent on individual responders actually being able to leave their homes, businesses and families.
 To that end, the fire department has offered training to help our families prepare for a natural disaster.
-Download a copy of a disaster preparedness supply kit to print below.

 If my family is safe with shelter, water and food, I will be able to serve the needs of my neighbors.

 Take the following three actions to help prepare your family, so you can deploy with your department during a prolonged natural disaster response:

 - Help your spouse, partner and family prepare mentally, emotionally and physically for your absence once you are deployed for 12 hours, 24 hours or longer.
 View this family disaster planning brochure from the American Red Cross.

 - Pre-determine several meeting locations with your family if your home is destroyed while you are away or separated.
 My family has planned several rendezvous points in our neighborhood, our community, and our general region.

 - Prepare a disaster supply kit of water, food, medicine, clothing, bedding, communication devices, and other necessities.

 Include these items recommended by Ready.gov in your disaster supply kit:

 - Face masks for everyone ages 2 and above, soap, hand sanitizer and disinfecting wipes